 Prevention of some types of bacterial meningitis is possible through vaccination.
 The protection is limited to specific strains of the bacteria.
 The Advisory Committee on Immunization Practices (ACIP) has recommended that students receive information regarding meningococcal disease and the benefits of vaccination.
 Talk to your health practitioner regarding the pros and cons of this vaccination.

 The Menactra vaccine provides protection for N. meningitidis serogroups A, C, Y and W-135.
 This vaccine is available at the Health Center.
 It is a one time vaccine if you are over 16 yrs of age.
-If you received your meningitis vaccine before age 16, then you will need 1 booster shot after age 16.
+If you received your meningitis vaccine before age 16, then you will need 1 booster shot after age 16 through age 21.
 Click here for the Vaccine Information Sheet.

 Trumenba and Bexsero are the two commercially available vaccines that provide protection for N. meningitidis serogroup B. This strain of meningitis has caused outbreaks at universities in the United States since 2013.
 Both are a two-shot series and are available at the Health Center.
 It is recommended for ages 16-23 years.
 Click here for the Vaccine Information Sheet.